-- Store the Xpert MTB/RIF Ultra Assay cartridges at 2-28 °C. - Do not open a cartridge lid until you are ready to perform testing.
+- Store the Xpert MTB/RIF Ultra test cartridges at 2-28 °C. - Do not open a cartridge lid until you are ready to perform testing. - Do not use reagents or cartridges that have passed the expiration date.

 7 Materials Required but Not Provided